MaibornWolff/clean-air/hardware/all_wood/README.md

 | 1 | temperature sensor | ds18b20 |
 | 1 | ESP32 | Wemos D1 ESP32 |
 | 1 | 12V/5V DC/DC |  |

+#### Other
+- 34 pieces of 345mm long 30*30mm angle profiles from an UV-C resistant material like PVC are needed for the light shutters.
+- Aluminum foil or an other reflective surface to make the UV-C chamber reflective from the inside.
+- Screws